SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/03-DOM-Manipulations.md

 Every time when we **click** on the \[**CHANGE**\] button, **the color** and **the size** of **the paragraph** which contains "**Growing Word**" **should change**!

 **After every click**, the current paragraph **font size** should be **changed** to **the current font size multiplied by 2**.
 Also, **the color** of that paragraph should change, depending on the **previous color**.

-Here is a link for the [resources](https://mega.nz/file/bAY2kThS#PuRzxdapTaM_8vOZoxuuUWNDp2GCRMCBiQfbDb5Jl_c) for this task.

 # Example: